Bush Six: U.S. embassy cables

-U.S. Senators Mel Martinez and Judd Gregg lobbied on behalf of the U.S. government position as summarized in an embassy cable sent on April 17, 2009.
+United States Senators Mel Martinez (R-FL) and Judd Gregg (R-NH) lobbied on behalf of the U.S. government position as summarized in an embassy cable sent on April 17, 2009.
 Senator Martinez warned that, "the prosecutions would neither be understood nor accepted in the U.S. and would have an enormous impact on the bilateral relationship."
-Spanish Foreign Minister Angel Losada was quoted as saying, "the National Court had broad jurisdiction for universal justice and that there was no political influence on the judicial process."
+Spanish Foreign Minister Angel Losada was quoted as saying that the "National Court had broad jurisdiction for universal justice and that there was no political influence on the judicial process."